-This monitor also saves time and effort for individuals who want to mount it on the wall, thanks to its VESA compatibility, which greatly simplifies the procedure.
+This monitor also saves time and effort for those who want to mount it on the wall, thanks to its VESA compatibility, which greatly simplifies the procedure.

 In summary, this monitor has the essentials for a modern-looking display, but its materials, as well as its lack of ergonomy, may rule it out for some.

-An IPS panel is frequently chosen for casual displays, and this is a popular and reasonable understanding of the scenario, since this panel may deliver superior quality than the VA and TN even when used in a cheap monitor.
+The IPS panel is frequently the manufacturer’s choice for casual displays, and this is a very wise course of action, since this panel will deliver superior color accuracy than the VA and TN even when used in a cheap monitor.

-In fact, as IPS technology develops, this drawback has steadily faded, but on paper, the VA still boasts faster response times than IPS when intended for cheap displays.
+In fact, as IPS technology develops, this drawback has steadily faded, but on paper, the VA still boasts faster response times than IPS when implemented for cheap displays.

 However, if you don’t mind sacrificing certain response time ratios in exchange for better-looking images, the IPS won’t let you down.
-This panel has the best picture quality of the three and offers excellent viewing angles, making it the panel of choice for monitors at the moment.
+This panel has the best picture quality of the three and offers excellent viewing angles, making it the most popular panel of choice for monitors right now.

-Manufacturers frequently exploit the high viewing angles as an excuse to decrease the brightness ratio, which has a smaller impact on the IPS screen.
+Manufacturers frequently exploit the enhanced viewing angles of IPS panels as an excuse to decrease the brightness ratio, which will have a smaller impact on the IPS screen.

-While low brightness ratio VA or TN panels (particularly TN) can be a real pain in the neck for everyday usage, the IPS doesn’t have this problem.
+While low brightness ratio VA or TN panels (particularly TN) can be a real pain in the neck for everyday usage, the IPS can mascarade this problem somewhat.

-Even so, having a high brightness ratio and being able to see the visuals correctly even on a sunny day is always preferable.
+Even so, having a high brightness ratio and being able to see the images correctly even in a bright room is always preferable.

 Refresh rate and Response time

 As previously said, this monitor includes FreeSync Premium technology, which is really impressive given its price.
-This technology is beneficial to gamers since it reduces tearing in a wide range of situations.
+This technology is beneficial to gamers since it reduces tearing during your gameplay.

-The high refresh ratio is another fantastic characteristic of this display.
-With a refresh rate of 144hz, this monitor provides the bare minimum for competitive gaming, making things much smoother than 60hz displays, which are the most frequent ratio for monitors in this price range.
+The high refresh rate is another fantastic characteristic of this display.
+With a refresh rate of 144hz, this monitor provides the bare minimum for competitive gaming, making things much smoother than 60hz displays.

-On the other hand, if you are just getting yourself into the competitive gaming world and need an entry gaming screen, this can be a great choice.
+On the other hand, if you are new to the world of competitive gaming and require an entry-level gaming screen, this monitor can be an excellent choice.